ianbishop/userevents.github.io/docs/using-listeners.md

 ## Listener Conenction Status

-If you would like to get the status of your listener connections status, you can use the following call
+If you would like to get the status of your listener connection, you can use the following call

 {% highlight bash %}
 curl -XGET https://api.cxengage.net/1.0/tenants/userevents/listeners/LI1/status \